dhis2/climate-tools/docs/tools/dhis2eo.md

 # dhis2eo

-`dhis2eo` stands for **DHIS2 Earth Observation** and is our utility library for working with earth observation data and data transformation.
+[Dhis2eo](https://github.com/dhis2/climate-tools) (short for **DHIS2 Earth Observation**) is our utility library for working with earth observation data and data transformation.

 For most of the data processing and handling, we currently recommend using the `earthkit` package directly.